© Unofficial Royalty 2023

 December 1, 1135 – Death of King Henry I of England at St. Denis-le-Fermont, France; buried at Reading Abbey in Berkshire, England

 Henry I was the fourth and the youngest son of William the Conqueror (King William I).
 In 1100, Henry married Edith of Scotland (renamed Matilda upon her marriage), the daughter of King Malcolm III of Scotland and Saint Margaret of Scotland (born an Anglo-Saxon princess).
 Through her mother, Matilda merged the bloodline of the Anglo-Saxon kings with Henry’s Norman bloodline.
 Henry and Matilda had two surviving children.
 In 1120, William Ætheling, Henry’s only legitimate son, was returning to England from Normandy when his ship, the White Ship, hit a submerged rock, capsized, and sank.
 William Ætheling and many others drowned.
-King Henry I holds the record for the British monarch with the most illegitimate children, 25 or so illegitimate children, but the tragedy of the White Ship left him with only one legitimate child, his daughter Matilda.
+King Henry I holds the record for the British monarch with the most illegitimate children, 25 or so illegitimate children.
+However, the tragedy of the White Ship left him with only one legitimate child, his daughter Matilda.
 Henry died around the age of 67.
 He had fallen ill after eating a number of lampreys against his doctor’s advice.
 It is possible the cause of death was ptomaine poisoning.
 Upon hearing of Henry’s death, Stephen of Blois, one of Henry’s nephews, quickly crossed the English Channel from France, seized power, and was crowned King of England.
 This started the terrible civil war between Stephen and Henry’s daughter Matilda known as The Anarchy.
 England did not see peace for eighteen years until Matilda’s son acceded to the throne as King Henry II of England in 1153.

 Unofficial Royalty: King Henry I of England